TOGETHER IN CHRIST COLLABORATIVE

 Website: stjohneb.org

-Have a Blessed Week,
+Have a (Continued) Blessed Lent,

 Fr.
 Paul